 Since heat rises, the heat generated by a bottom-mounted compressor can drift into the storage section of your freezer or refrigerator and make the cooling system less efficient.

-Ideal for: Locations whose floors are dusty, dirty, or contain dry ingredients that have been spilled.
+Locations whose floors are dusty, dirty, or contain dry ingredients that have been spilled.

 The unit’s condenser will not be affected by dust, debris, and dry ingredients that have accumulated on the floor.